hojohn2561/help-me-fish/README.md

 3. Create corresponding module in `/public/src/utility/fishHelp`

-4. Define the three functions `getGeneralHelpIntro` `getSpecificHelpIntro` `getSpecificLures`, used to create the help info strings, and export them.
+4. Define the two functions `getSpecificHelpIntro` and `getSpecificLures`, used to create the help info strings, and export them.

 5. In either `freshwaterHelp.js` or `saltwaterHelp.js`, depending on the fish, add its case to the switch statement to call and create the help info string when appropriate.